mccarthysean/mccarthysean.github.io/_posts/2024-09-13-install-unbound-on-ubuntu-linux-aws-ec2.md

 ## Check DNSSEC DNS Security

-If you then `dig com.
-SOA +dnssec` you should see the AD flag there.
+Run `dig com.
+SOA +dnssec` and you should see the AD flag there.
 If things go wrong, try the unbound option `val-log-level: 2` that will log explanations why the DNSSEC validation fails (one line per failed query).
 See [this link](https://nlnetlabs.nl/documentation/unbound/howto-anchor/) for more.

 Check the Unbound configuration files for syntax errors or misconfigurations